 The More Grateful You Are, the Happier You Are

-“Every time I think of you, I give thanks to my God” (Philippians 1:3 NLT, second edition).
+“Every time I think of you, I give thanks to my God” (Philippians 1:3 NLT).

-Paul says in Philippians 1:3, “Every time I think of you, I give thanks to my God” (NLT, second edition).
+Philippians 1:3 says, “Every time I think of you, I give thanks to my God” (NLT).

 When you think of the people in your life, is your first feeling gratitude?
-For too many of us, it can be, “What do they need to do for me?
-What problems have we got?
-What do we need to get done?”
-But Paul showed us a different way.
-His first thought for his friends was one of gratitude, and it is the model we should follow if we want relationships that last.
+Or are you more like to ask, “What do they need to do for me?
+What are our problems?
+What do we have to get done?”
+Your first thought may not be gratitude.
+But Paul’s first thought for his friends was one of gratitude, and it is the model we should follow if we want our relationships to last.

-Here’s the challenge: The longer you know someone, the more likely you are to take that person for granted.
+Here’s the problem: The longer you know someone, the more likely you take that person for granted.
 Isn’t that true?
-The longer you know someone, the easier it is to focus on that person’s faults and the bad times instead of the happy times.
+With the passage of time, it becomes easier to focus on that person’s faults and the bad times instead of the happy times.

 That’s why it takes effort on our part to choose to have an attitude of gratitude for the people in our lives.
-When we develop the habit of thanking God for people in our lives, it will cultivate happiness and have a lasting and eternal impact on those relationships.
+The longer our relationships have lasted, the harder it may be to remember.
+But we experience an eternal impact on our relationships when we develop the habit of giving thanks to God when we think of our spouses, children, parents, siblings, neighbors, coworkers, and small group members.

 Talk It Over

-- Why do you think God wants us to thank him for the people he has placed in our lives?
+Why might God want us to thank him for the people he has placed in our lives?